zramsay/eris-cli/docs/specs/variable_specification.md

 ## <a name="fallBack"></a>Fallback Function

 In order to test your fallback function in your contract using the call job, simply put the name of your function as "()" and the fallback function will be called.
-See app37.
+See `tests/jobs_fixture/app37` in the `eris` repository.

 ## <a name="tupleReturns"></a>Tuples and Returns